 Bring Extra Hands

 It’s sometimes difficult to manage both a drone’s remote control and an airborne video camera and also any obstacles that may be in the vicinity of the drone.
-After After all that multitask you still need to concentrate on capturing epic footage.
-Its a good idea to have someone next to you to keep an eye on the drone when airborne.
-This will leave you one less task for you concentrate on..
+After all, that multitask you still need to concentrate on capturing epic footage.
+It’s a good idea to have someone next to you to keep an eye on the drone when airborne.
+This will leave you one less task for you to concentrate on.

 Record from Ground Level